aobasuyi/MechaCar_Statistical_Analysis/README.md

  - The correlation matrix result shows that vehicle length has strong positive correlation; ground clearance, weak positive correlation and AWD, very weak negative correlation with mpg values respectively.
 The strong correlations between some of the independent variables and our dependent variable may have improved the performance of our model, however, lack of significant variables may also be evidence of overfitting.

  ## B. Summary Statistics on Suspension Coils:
-- Using your knowledge of R, create a summary statistics table to show:
+Using your knowledge of R create a summary statistics table to show:
 - The suspension coil’s PSI continuous variable across all manufacturing lots
 - The following PSI metrics for each lot: mean, median, variance, and standard deviation.
 ##### Code:
 ```
 #Import Suspension_Coil dataset